Each of the boxes in Figure 13.1 represents a different grouping of code.

 This initialises the entire program, tests the dependencies, sets up the multi-processor framework and specific processor fabric, and prints the program's introduction message.

 - This code processes the arguments supplied to the program and decides whether to print the help message, initialise the prompt, execute a script, initialise a different UI, run the program in test mode, or run the program as a slave thread.

-- The main user interface consisting of a Python prompt.
+- The user interface consisting of highly modified Python prompt.

-The namespace of the interpreter contains the various user functions which are front ends to the generic code.
+The namespace of the interpreter contains the various user functions which are front ends to the functional code.

-The user functions are simply Python functions which test the supplied arguments to make sure they are of the correct type (string, integer, list, or any other type) before sending the values to the generic code.
+The auto-generated user function front end tests the supplied arguments to make sure they are of the correct type (string, integer, list, or any other type) before sending the values to the functional code.

 The code for the prompt is located in the prompt/ directory and the user function front ends in the user_functions/ directory.